badnack/d_link_bugs/README.md

 ### DIR-868L, DIR-890L, DIR-885L and DIR-895L
-These firmware samples present a similar structure as DIR-880L and have bugs related to the same HTTP fields.
+These firmware samples present a similar structure as DIR-880L and have the same bugs related to the same HTTP fields.